Last updated April 16, 2021

 Traveling out of the country may be a little tricky depending on the quarantine and border policies of the countries you may want to vacation in.
 We have more info on this when we talk about travel out of country.

 Airports are open!
-Passenger flights were put on pause since mid-April but resumed in the middle of May, with more and more flights added during the summer months.
+Passenger flights were put on pause since mid-April but resumed in the middle of May, with more and more flights added during the summer and fall months.

 The country went on a strict lockdown in March which did a good job curbing infection rates.
 Since slowly opening up, numbers have been increasing, with a series of subsequence lock downs.
 Things have been increasing, with a slight decrease only recently — as of March 16th, Lithuania has 655.8. active cases per 100,000 people.

 Quality health care in Lithuania and other nearby countries in the EU is available and the outbreak in Lithuania has not ever reached the point that they were overwhelmed or even full.
 Essential personnel have been vaccinated in February, with additional groups receiving the vaccination in March.
 Lithuania plans to start mass vaccinating sometime in April.

 ILP volunteers teach in very small private after-school locations in all cities in Lithuania.
 That type of small enterprise has been hit extremely hard with the shut-downs that have happened in the EU.
 In the middle of March, three schools reopened for in-person teaching in Vilnius, which is a step in the right direction for teaching to resume.

 The country has been under different levels of lockdown.
 Right now, most businesses are closed or have limited hours, kids aren’t in school, and people are encouraged to limit where they’re running essential errands.
 You can read more about that in another section.